 The FSM interface provides four methods; start, waitTillDone, done and abort.
 Once instantiated, the FSM can be started by calling the start method.
 One can wait for the FSM to stop running by waiting explicitly on the boolean value returned by the done method.
+The done method is True before the FSM has run the first time.
 Alternatively, one can use the waitTillDone method in any action context (including from within another FSM), which (because of an implicit condition) cannot execute until this FSM is done.
 The user must not use waitTillDone until after the FSM has been started because the FSM comes out of a reset as done.
 The abort method immediately exits the execution of the FSM.